infinum/ios-loggie/README.md

 ## License

 Loggie is available under the MIT license.
-See the LICENSE file for more info.
+See the `LICENSE` file for more information.